 – A clear and specific title

 – An email address for correspondence to be published with the article

 – An abstract of around 250 words in length

-– The preferred academic or professional affiliation with the names of each author
+– The preferred academic or professional affiliation with the names and ORCiD reference of each author

 Regular articles are expected to be 6000-8000 words in length (excluding abstract, references and appendices), and are expected to include original research based on solid methodology and sufficient background research.
 Regular articles will typically present an in-depth analysis of original empirical data which contributes to understanding of the complexities of intercultural interaction and issues surrounding the development of intercultural capabilities in educational and professional contexts.
 Purely theoretical articles are also welcome provided that they demonstrate sophisticated argumentation and generate alternative perspectives on key issues in intercultural communication education.
 Work which takes an interdisciplinary approach is encouraged.